betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 The correct orientation of a given axis should be confirmed by checking the Magnetometer data in the Sensors tab.

-## About the Earth's Magnetic Vector Field
+## About the Earth's Magnetic Field

 [The earth's magnetic field](https://en.wikipedia.org/wiki/Earth%27s_magnetic_field)[^1] is not uniform.
-Its field lines usually point a few degrees away from geographic North and point either slightly down or up in most places around the world.
-In other words: both the field direction and field strength vary from place to place.
+Its field lines usually point a few degrees away from geographic North and either down (in the Northern Hemisphere) or up (in the Southern Hemisphere).
+Both the field direction and strength vary from place to place.

-If you check the earth's magnetic field at your location, it usually gets represented in a **NED** (north-east-down) frame of reference.
-This means that the X axis points North, the Y axis points East, and the Z axis points Down.
-This is not at all relevant for Betaflight's mag orientation on the quad, but it's useful to know for interpreting the magnetic field strength and direction at your location.
+The earth's magnetic field is usually represented in a **NED** (north-east-down) frame of reference.
+This means that the X axis of the earth's field points North, the Y axis points East, and the Z axis points Down.
+This representation is not at all relevant for Betaflight's mag orientation, but may be useful when interpreting the magnetic field strength and direction values reported for your location.

 The absolute strength of the field is measured in Gauss, or milliTeslas, where 1.0 Gauss = 0.1 milliTesla.
 In my location, the field strength is approximately 0.57 Gauss.
 Betaflight's sensors tab shows the values reported by the sensor, and these depend on the sensor gain, which can be found in the specification sheet.
 For example, the QMC5883L returns a value of 3000 for a field strength of 1 Gauss, so that in Sydney I would expect to get a value 1710 when that sensor, after calibration, was aligned directly into the field.

 When we measure the magnetic field at a particular point on earth, we are measuring a local field vector which usually points a few degrees away from geographic North, and either down into the ground in the Northern Hemisphere, or up out of the ground in the Southern Hemisphere.
-There are considerable angular deviations, depending upon where you are on the surface of the Earth.
+There are considerable angular deviations, especially in the up or down angle, depending upon where you are on the surface of the Earth.

 The sideways deviation of the Earth's magnetic field from the geographic north is called the **magnetic declination**.
 It is measured in degrees, with positive values meaning that the magnetic North is to the East of the geographic North.